Ready to create Facebook ads in 2025?

 Facebook marketing ads require following best practices that include proper audience targeting through Core Audiences for demographic filtering, Custom Audiences for reconnecting with past visitors, and Lookalike Audiences for reaching new people who behave like your best customers.

-- Core Audiences: Filter users by age, location, interests, behaviors, job roles, and more.
+• Core Audiences: Filter by age, location, interests, behaviors, or jobs.

-- Custom Audiences: Reconnect with past website visitors, email subscribers, or those who’ve engaged with your facebook page.
+• Custom Audiences: Reconnect with past website visitors, app users, or Facebook page fans.

-- Lookalike Audiences: Reach new people who behave like your best customers—ideal for scaling.
+• Lookalike Audiences: Find new users who act like your best customers.

 In Ads Manager, set your spending and scheduling parameters at the ad set level:

-- Schedule: Run continuously or pick start and end dates
+• Schedule: Run continuously or pick start and end dates.
+Pick start/end dates or run all the time.

 Configuring your budget and schedule at the ad set level allows you to organize and control spending, timing, and targeting for each group of ads within your campaign.
-Start small, review results, and scale when you see momentum.
+Start small, review often, and scale your Facebook ads as you see results.

 Facebook offers two options for ad placement: